Wide-ranging, professional and innovative development work

 TUAS BusinessAcademy in Salo and Turku is an innovative learning environment that promotes entrepreneurship and innovation among business students.
 Students learn by carrying out projects in teams.
 They support one another in learning and adopting an entrepreneurial spirit in terms of skills and content.
 Teachers serve as coaches, supporting students in setting personal learning goals and creating customised study programmes.

-Design Studio is a project learning environment for Mechanical Engineering, Marine Technology and Design.
+#factory is a project learning environment for Mechanical Engineering, Marine Technology and Design.
 It aims to generate multidisciplinary learning in an authentic design & product development environment within a real-life engineering works.
-At Design Studio, students become part of the activities and projects of Future Product Processes research group in the spirit of Innopeda.
+At #factory, students become part of the activities and projects of Future Product Processes research group in the spirit of Innopeda.
 The project learning environment functions at Machine Technology Center managed by Turku University of Applied Sciences.

 ICT Showroom – testing for product ideas

-Kunnonkoti is a centre where visitors can familiarise themselves with products, solutions and assistive equipment that promote safety and everyday life management.
+Kunnonkoti is a centre where visitors can familiarize themselves with products, solutions and assistive equipment that promote safety and everyday life management.
 The centre also offers design services for accessible living and construction.
-Kunnonkoti organises seminars, trainings and themed events.
-Kunnonkoti is an integral part of the Functional Everyday Life and Accessible Surroundings research team.
+Kunnonkoti organizes seminars, trainings and themed events.

 Meedio is a learning environment for communications within the Arts Academy.
 Students are responsible for the Arts Academy’s media releases together with a supervising teacher, providing content on the TUAS website, Arts Academy’s communication through the different social media channels (Facebook, Instagram, Twitter and YouTube) and consulting projects with their communications plans.